luismartinezkyb/test_moviedb/README.md

-#Test Movie DB Luis Martinez
+# Test Movie DB Luis Martinez

+Tienes que clonar el repositorio en tu computadora y tener instalado npm First you need to clone the repository and You must have installed npm to run this project

 ## ES - instrucciones